ravewillow6383/salmonCookies/README.md

 Confirm that your code is following the single responsibility rule.
 Each function should only do one thing, with the capability to break it out further as needed.

+## Day 04

+Continue working on the functionality of your sales.html page if you do not have it working 100% yet, including the row of totals across the bottom.

+Pat has provided you 7 additional images that they would like to see on the home page of the site.
+These images are located in your daily class GitHub repo: class-09/lab-b/assets/.

+Your public-facing index.html page should include the following:

+locations with addresses,

+* hours open
+* contact information
+* Anything else you feel neccesary.
+* Feel free to make this information up.
+Get creative, have fun, but remember to be professional.